github-education-resources/GitHubGraduation-2021/_data/efradev/efradev.md

+---
-- name: Efrain-Cuello
+name: Efrain Cuello
-- institution: Universidad-Nacional-Colombia
+institution: UNAD
-- quote:Your future is only as good as the work you put into it.
+quote: Your future is only as good as the work you put into it.
-- github_user: efradev
+github_user: Efradev
+---